xerolinux/XeroWiki/docs/distro.md

 ## Legacy Systems

-This distro won’t boot on old-school computers that use legacy **BIOS/MBR**.
-It only runs on newer setups with **EFI/UEFI** — that’s the modern way computers start up.
+Please avoid booting ISOs on on old-school computers that use legacy **BIOS/MBR**.
+It only works on newer setups with **EFI/UEFI** — Legacy Boot will be removed soon !

 If you’re not sure what that means, just read [**This Article**](https://www.macrium.com/blog/understanding-mbr-bios-and-gpt-uefi){:target="_blank"} and check if your PC supports **UEFI**.
 If it doesn’t, don’t sweat it, just pick a distro made for older hardware instead.
 Easy as that!